akalongman/ubuntu-configuration/README.md

 Then go to your sound settings and you will see the option to output to multiple sound devices.

 ## Terminal Prompt Customization
-Put the file [ps.ssh](os/etc/profile.d/ps.ssh) in to `/etc/profile.d` directory.
+Put the file [ps.sh](os/etc/profile.d/ps.ssh) under `/etc/profile.d` directory.

-and in the .bashrc file add line:
+In the ~/.bashrc and /root/.bashrc files add line:

     source /etc/profile.d/ps.sh